jescalada/backstage-ml-dashboard-plugin/README.md

 ### 3. **Event Logging**
 - Track any user-triggered actions (job status changes, model updates, etc.).
 - View events in a chronological order in the `EventLog` table (may be refactored into a more visually appealing format).

+### 4. **ArgoCD Integration**
+- Display the status of models deployed in Kubernetes using ArgoCD, including deployment status, health, version and more.
+- Allow syncing deployments directly through Backstage.
+- View the reason for failed syncs.

 ---